Ala075/portfolio/README.md

 # Portfolio - React Js

-This repository houses a portfolio website built with React.js, Vite, and TypeScript (tsx).
+This repository houses a portfolio website built with React Js.
 It showcases my projects, skills, and experience.
 The live version of this portfolio can be accessed [here](https://alaarfaoui.vercel.app).

 ## Table of Contents
 - [Overview](#overview)